Fireplace Mantel Love!

 After the tile was dry, we added the boxes to make the frame.
 Securing it with finishing nails.

-The mantel front was a piece of crown molding secured on a angle, and then a piece of wood was placed on top to finish it off.
+The mantel front was a piece of crown molding secured at an angle, and then a piece of wood was placed on top to finish it off.

 This project was a learning experience for the whole family but boy has it made a difference to that part of my house!
 It’s amazing how something that never stood out before can turn into such a show stopper.
 My fireplace is so happy that we showed it some love!